Our Services

 Helpful Resources

-Phantom pains after shingles result from nerve damage caused by the varicella-zoster virus, leading to burning, shooting, or electric shock sensations even after the rash heals.
-Effective relief often requires a combination of medical treatments such as anticonvulsants, antidepressants, and topical agents alongside non-drug approaches like TENS, acupuncture, and lifestyle changes.
+Phantom pains after shingles, known as postherpetic neuralgia (PHN), occur when the varicella-zoster virus damages nerves, causing burning, shooting, or electric shock sensations that persist even after the rash heals.
+Effective relief typically combines medical treatments—such as anticonvulsants, antidepressants, and topical agents like lidocaine or capsaicin—with non-drug approaches including TENS therapy, acupuncture, and targeted lifestyle changes.

 Phantom pains after shingles—also known as postherpetic neuralgia (PHN)—can be frustrating and uncomfortable.
 While the shingles rash itself usually heals within a few weeks, lingering nerve pain may persist for months or even years.
 Understanding why these pains occur and learning effective coping strategies can help you regain comfort and improve your quality of life.